hanshoglund/vitry/manual.md

 The lexical conventions are very simple.
 All code is parsed into one of the following kinds of tokens by the lexer:

-- Spaces (including tabs and Unicode space characters)
+- Spaces
 - Line breaks
 - Operators and delimiters
 - Literals for symbols, strings and numbers
-- Keywords (for special forms)
+- Keywords for special forms

 Indentation levels are *expanded* to delimiters before interpretation, allowing nested expressions to be written without a large amount of parentheses.
-Thus indentation may be ommited altogether in generated code.
+Thus indentation may be ommited altogether if delimiters are used instead.
 For details on the lexical sytax, see the final chapter of this manual.

-## Values

-TODO explain structural equivalence